wadmp/wadmp.github.io/src/gen2/explanations/README.md

 DMP treats both Firmware and Router Apps as applications.
 An application is a versioned set of properties grouped in sections.
 It can be replaced by a different version that may have a different set of properties.
 The Firmware is still a unique application because it is related to the device type and cannot be uninstalled.
 This simplification allows to use of Desired and Reported states in all applications.

-## How to use Desired and Reported states
+## How to Use Desired and Reported States
 DMP groups all properties into sections.
 The DMP UI reflects this on the left column of the configuration screen:
 ![Device configuration](./device-configuration.png "UI Device configuration") The desired value always takes priority in the UI.
 The reported is shown only if it is different from the reported (like the "Name" property above, that was changed but not saved) or if there is no desired value.
 This simplified view allows focusing on what the user wants to change, showing details about the reported data only when relevant.